Skip to content

 Xero Me is Xero’s employee self-service app.
 Staff can view payslips, request leave, update personal details, and see their leave balances – all from their phone.
 It’s included with Xero Payroll at no extra cost and reduces the admin burden on whoever runs payroll.

 QuickBooks Workforce offers similar self-service – employees can view payslips and tax documents online.
 It’s functional but less polished than Xero Me.
-QuickBooks’ Advanced payroll tier (£10/month base) adds same-day direct deposit and expert payroll review, though these features are more relevant for US customers than UK users.
+QuickBooks’ higher payroll tiers (Premium from £20/month, Elite from £40/month) add features such as expert payroll review, though several of these are more relevant for US customers than UK users.

 QuickBooks vs Xero Payroll: Strengths Compared